-SSUTA minimises costs and administrative burdens on merchants that collect sales tax, particularly merchants operating in multiple States.
-It encourages “remote sellers” (merchants) selling over the Internet, and by mail order, to collect tax on sales to customers living in the SSUTA States.
+SSUTA minimises costs and administrative burdens on businesses that collect sales tax, particularly businesses operating in multiple States.
+It encourages “remote sellers” (businesses) selling over the Internet, and by mail order, to collect tax on sales to customers living in the SSUTA States.

 SSUTA claims to level the playing field so that local “brick-and-mortar” stores and remote sellers operate under the same rules.
 SSUTA ensures that all retailers can conduct their business in a fair, competitive environment.